eriknyquist/nedry/README.rst

    @BotName !remindme                                           # Query current reminders for me
    @BotName !remindme To take out the trash... in 12 hours      # schedule reminder in 12 hours
-   @BotName !remindme about the test! in 2h18m                  # Schedule reminder in 2 hours and 18 minutes
    @BotName !remindme to take a shower :D in 1 day and 5 mins   # Schedule reminder in 1 day and 5 minutes
+   @BotName !remindme to brush my teeth on 22/4/2025 14:30      # Schedule reminder at specific date & time

    All discord users may use this command.